-- Use an immersion blender to puree directly in the pot, or wait 5 minutes and transfer it in batches to a blender or food processor for pureeing then return it to the pot.
+- Use an immersion blender to puree directly in the pot, or wait 5 minutes to let it cool a bit then transfer it in batches to a blender or food processor for pureeing then return it to the pot.

-- Taste and add sugar as desired to offset the tomatoes’ acidity.
+- Taste and add sugar if needed to offset the tomatoes' acidity.

-- Serve topped with a dollop of sour cream and/or sprinkled minced herbs if desired.
+- Serve topped freshly minced herbs if desired.

 Pin this Easy Tomato Soup Recipe for later!